That Software Guy, Inc.'s Logo

 Category Handling in Mods

-In Better Together, Quantity Discounts, Newsletter Discount and Gift Wrap at Checkout, the "category" that is used is the parent category, which will not be the top level category when subcategories are in use.
+In the free mods - Better Together, Quantity Discounts, Newsletter Discount, Military Discount and Gift Wrap at Checkout - the "category" that is used is the master category, which will be the parent category for all but linked products.
+For linked products, it will be the parent category of the original product which was linked.
+The master category is not the top level category when subcategories are in use.

 Men's Clothing